Applying eye drops: A guide on how to put in eye drops

-To keep as much of the drop on your eye as possible, press lightly on the inner corner of your eyelid, next to your nose.
+To keep as much of the drop on your eye as possible, press lightly on the inner corner of your eyelid, next to your nose for about 10 seconds.
 By pressing at this point, you will enable the eye drop to remain on the surface of your eye longer.
-(It also will help reduce the funny taste you might get in your mouth after applying certain eye drops.)
+(It also will help reduce any funny taste you might get in your mouth after applying certain eye-drops.)

 Use a clean tissue to absorb and wipe away any drops that spill out of your eye and onto your eyelids and face.

-If you are using eye drops on both eyes, repeat this procedure for the second eye.
+If you are using eye-drops in both eyes, repeat this procedure for the other eye.

 Replace the cap of the bottle and screw it on securely.
-Never wipe the dropper tip with anything, as this may contaminate the drops.
+Never wipe the dropper tip with anything, as this will contaminate the drops.

 If you apply the drops too quickly in succession, they may spill out of the eye and not be absorbed properly, reducing the therapeutic effect.